Trackdisp/track-display/README.md

 Note: this also has to be done with `WeightMeasure`

+When changing the mappings of the indexes, running in Heroku `bundle exec rake environment elasticsearch:import:all FORCE=Y` will force the recreation of indexes and reimport the data

 ## Seeds

 To populate your database with initial data you can add, inside the `/db/seeds.rb` file, the code to generate **only the necessary data** to run the application.